tomisalomaa/haskell_sokoban/README.md

 The current version of the game only includes one hard coded level.
 The game ends as soon as all crates have been stored.
-If you find yourself stuck, not being able to complete the level, there is currently no functionality available to restart the level --> close and start the game again if you wish to replay.
+If you find yourself stuck, not being able to complete the level, ~~there is currently no functionality available to restart the level --> close and start the game again~~
+input 'r' to reload the current level if you wish to replay.
+This can also be used in case one wants to replay the level after completing.